garjen55/WS-013T00-Azure-Stack-HCI/Instructions/Labs/LAB_03C_Managing_and_monitoring_resiliency_of_a_Storage_Spaces_Direct_cluster.md

    New-Volume -StoragePoolFriendlyName s2d* -FriendlyName WithoutTier -FileSystem CSVFS_ReFS -Size 1TB -ResiliencySettingName Mirror -CimSession $clusterName
    ```

-1. In the **WSLab-Management** VM console session, within the Windows Admin Center browser window, navigate to the pane displaying the **WithoutTier** volume properties.
+1. In the **WSLab-Management** VM console session, refresh the Windows Admin Center browser window and navigate to the pane displaying the **WithoutTier** volume properties.
 1. On the **WithoutTier** volume pane, note that **Fault domain awareness** is set to **Rack**.

    > **Note:** The actual **FaultDomainAwareness** property is defined on the virtual disk level.